JOHN MILES-MUSIC AND BEYOND.

 John Miles-Music and Beyond.

 Forty years ago in 1976, John Miles released his most successful single Music.
 Since then, every time John Miles’ name comes up in conversation, Music is mentioned.
-That must be frustrating for the English singer-songwriter.
-That must be frustrating for John Miles, who released ten albums between 1976 and 1999.
+That must be frustrating for the English singer-songwriter who released ten albums between 1976 and 1999.
 This is a reminder that there’s much more to John Miles than Music.
-That’s what John Miles has spent over forty years making.
+That’s what he’s spent over forty years making.

 John Miles was born in Jarrow, in County Durham, England on 23rd April 1949.
 Growing up, music played a big part in John Miles’ life.
 While still at Jarrow Grammar School, John joined a local band, The Influence.